pauladam94/agregyst/examples/18_Coordination_english.typ

 #set text(lang: "eng")

-= Management and Coordination of multiple execution thread @MOS

 / Goals: Understand how multithreading and multiprocess applications are build and how they work on top of the operating system.

-== Process @MOS[2.1.1]
+= Process @MOS[2.1.1]
 #item("Definition")[A process][
   is an instance of an executing program, including the current values of the program counter, registers, and variables.
 It also has an address space an thread of execution associated to it.
 ]